 Take Supplements When it Suits You Best

 The most important part of taking vitamins and supplements is taking them at all.
-Find a time when you will remember to take them, and if you find they are causing indigestion or nausea then try switching to other mealtimes to see if the problem improves.
+Find a time when you will remember to take them, and if you find they are causing digestive problems like indigestion or nausea then try switching to other mealtimes to see if the problem improves.

-Do you take your supplements and vitamins at a certian time of day?
+Do you take your supplements and vitamins at a certain time of day?